atscaletech/libra-docs/docs/sdk/identities.md

 ---

 # Identities management
 [On-chain identity](/overview/on-chain-identity) is important to reduce the risks of payments.
+People can evaluate the credibility of an account before do any exchange with that account to avoid the risks of fraud or money laundering.

 ## Create an on-chain identity
+- **Description:** Setup a new identity for the account
 - **Example**
 ```js
 ...